MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 ### Suite Navigation and App Launcher improvements

 We've refreshed Suite Navigation and App Launcher in SharePoint Server 2019.
-The user interface now is closely aligned with what is seen in Microsoft 365 so that SharePoint hybrid customers will have a seamless experience as they move between SharePoint Server 2019 and SharePoint Online.
+The user interface now is closely aligned with what is seen in Microsoft 365 so that SharePoint hybrid customers will have a seamless experience as they move between SharePoint Server 2019 and SharePoint in Microsoft 365.

 ### Telemetry privacy experience